mattmaniak/rubbish_calc/README.md

 Check how much rubbish you produce every day.

+## Terms of Use
+I don't guarantee anything.

 ## Getting Started

 This project is a starting point for a Flutter application.